I believe that web security incidents and breaches begin and end with proactive security testing, as proper web-focused...

-- After you run enough web vulnerability scans, you'll see the pros and cons of each tool, along with the quirks that you have to endure to get your work done.
+- Assess the results.
+After you run enough web vulnerability scans, you'll see the pros and cons of each tool, along with the quirks that you have to endure to get your work done.

 Try several scanners, find the best fit and use at least two of them.
 If you combine this approach with the above tips and ensure quick remediation efforts, then you'll have addressed the 20% of the web security flaws that are creating 80% of your challenges -- a small price to pay for such a huge return.